Toward quantum scaling advantage in approximate optimization

-{\bf Discussion $\&$ conclusions --} We have shown that by leveraging chaotic behavior emerging from nonlinear Hamiltonian dynamics, represented by SBM, rather than relying on thermal fluctuations, as in classical annealing, it is possible to close the quantum-classical scaling gap in approximate optimization of QUBO problems, first reported in Ref.~\cite{Lidar2025}.
-In addition, we have demonstrated that previous supremacy results can be highly sensitive to how runtime is defined and measured, rendering scaling analysis for small systems ($L < 20$) essentially unreliable.
+We show that chaotic dynamics in nonlinear Hamiltonian systems, as realized in SBM, rather than thermal fluctuations as in classical annealing, close the quantum–classical scaling gap in approximate QUBO optimization reported in Ref.~\cite{Lidar2025}.
+We further demonstrate that such quantum advantage claims are highly sensitive to run-time definitions, rendering scaling analyses at small system sizes ($L<20$) unreliable.

+The available evidence does not permit a definitive attribution of the observed scaling to purely quantum effects.
+Our results, together with those of Ref.~\cite{Lidar2025}, support several interpretations, including that the D-Wave device operates in a mixed regime where classical and quantum processes coexist.
+In this regime, efficient exploration of low-energy configurations persists for $\varepsilon \leq 1.25\%$, producing scaling trends comparable, though not identical, to SBM-like dynamics.
+This is not necessarily the case for other quantum-inspired, yet classical methods, e.g. Discrete-Time Simulated Quantum Annealing (DT-SQA)~\cite{Chowdhury2025}, cf. Fig.~\ref{fig:gap_vs_runtime}.

-Moreover, in the case of QAC, execution time is treated as a fixed input (not a measurable quantity), weakening the operational meaning of $\TTe$ in Eq.~(\ref{eq:TTe}).
-Nevertheless, our main conclusion remains robust: SBM performs at least as well as previously reported methods, even under the least favorable conditions, cf. Fig.~\ref{fig:alpha}.
-For larger systems, different time measurement strategies yield consistent results (cf. Fig.~\ref{fig:large_instances}), reinforcing the robustness of our asymptotic behavior and offering a meaningful baseline for future QPU comparisons—though achieving this in the foreseeable future may require hybrid, classical-quantum, approaches~\cite{dwavehybrid}.
+In QAC, execution time is fixed rather than measured, limiting the operational meaning of $\TTe$ in Eq.~(\ref{eq:TTe}).
+Nevertheless, chaotic-like dynamics performs comparably or better even under such unfavorable conditions (cf.~Fig.~\ref{fig:alpha}).
+For larger systems, different timing definitions yield consistent results (cf.~Fig.~\ref{fig:large_instances}), confirming the robustness of the asymptotic behavior and providing a benchmark for future QPU studies -- though realizing this may require hybrid quantum-classical approaches~\cite{dwavehybrid}.

-Finally, we argue that a meaningful quantum advantage in approximate discrete optimization should be evaluated across diverse problem instances (varying in density, size, and structure), and more importantly, as close to $\varepsilon \approx 0$ as possible.
-Relaxing the supremacy criterion to sparse instances and large $\varepsilon$ values is designed to favor QPUs.
-However, SBM is naturally suited to such benchmarks—without requiring further modification—whereas current QPU architectures appear fundamentally constrained in this regime. \emph{We therefore conclude that it is unlikely that current-generation QPUs can demonstrate true supremacy under operationally meaningful conditions.}
+Furthermore, meaningful quantum advantage in approximate discrete optimization should be evaluated across diverse problem instances (varying in density, size, and structure), and more importantly, as close to $\varepsilon \approx 0$ as possible.
+Relaxing the advantage criterion to sparse instances and large $\varepsilon$ values is designed to favor QPUs.
+However, SBM-like methods are naturally suited to such simulations, without requiring further modification, whereas current QPU architectures appear fundamentally constrained in this regime. \emph{On the problem classes and under the run-time definitions considered here, current-generation QPUs are therefore unlikely to exhibit a clear scaling advantage over classical solvers.}